texttest/website_2/_articles/restful_booker_demo.md

 * 'dbtext_database_path' points out the location of the text files to use to populate the database.
 * 'import_config_file' tells it to import the configuration CaptureMock needs from [another config file](https://github.com/texttest/restful-booker/blob/main/integration_tests/capturemockrc.rb)
 * 'run_dependent_text' is a collection of directives to scrub or filter specific aspects of the output before deciding whether the test has passed or not.

+## Sample tests - on the 'with_texttests' branch
+In the main branch there are no test cases defined - this is the starting point for the demo.
+If you change to the 'with_texttests' branch then you will find test cases for all of the endpoints, not only the two I show in the demo.

+Each test case is specified by a folder containing text files.
+The name of the folder is the name of the test case.
+The order to run them in is specified in the [testsuite](https://github.com/texttest/restful-booker/blob/with_texttests/integration_tests/testsuite.rb) file.
+Each test case folder contains all the files that are unique to that test - usually 4 files.

+* httpmocks.rb - the recorded traffic between Swagger and Restful Booker's API.
+* db_booker_xxx.rb - the changes in the database between the start and end of the test.
+* stderr.rb - the output expected on standard error.
+* stdout.rb - the output expected on standard output.

+When TextTest runs the test, it will execute the test rig, and afterwards compare the contents of all of these files against the actual output it got.
+Any difference will fail the test.
+(Although it is configured to scrub or filter certain aspects of these files before doing that comparison)

+## There are bugs yet the tests pass
+As I said earlier, Restful Booker is intentionally buggy, so that it makes a good exercise for testers.
+For example in this [httpmocks](https://github.com/texttest/restful-booker/blob/with_texttests/integration_tests/delete_booking/httpmocks.rb) file:

+    <-CLI:DELETE /booking/2
+    --HEA:Authorization=Basic YWRtaW46cGFzc3dvcmQxMjM=
+    ->SRV:201 Created
+    --HEA:Content-Type=text/plain; charset=utf-8

+You can see it's recorded an interaction where you're trying to delete a booking.
+The server response is '201 Created'.
+This is almost certainly the wrong HTTP code for this situation.
+Yet, I have approved this output and stored it in my test case.
+In a real application situation I would not have approved this - I would have fixed it!
+My purpose here is to show how to automate these tests, not to enumerate and fix all the bugs :-)

 What else would you like to know?
 Please leave a comment on the video or the [TextTest-users mailing list](https://sourceforge.net/p/texttest/mailman/texttest-users/).